Registration Statement No. 333-162195

 Dated March 3, 2010

-The PowerShares DB 3x German Bund Futures Exchange Traded Notes (BUNT) and PowerShares DB German Bund Futures Exchange Traded Notes (BUNL) (collectively, the "PowerShares DB German Bund Futures ETNs," or the "ETNs") are the first exchange-traded products to provide investors with leveraged or unleveraged exposure to the U.S. dollar value of the returns of a German bond futures index.
+The PowerShares DB 3x German Bund Futures Exchange Traded Notes (BUNT) and PowerShares DB German Bund Futures Exchange Traded Notes (BUNL) (collectively, the "PowerShares DB German Bund Futures ETNs," or the "ETNs") provide investors with leveraged or unleveraged exposure to the U.S. dollar value of the returns of a German bond futures index.

 The PowerShares DB German Bund Futures ETNs are based on the DB USD Bund Futures Index (the "Bund Futures Index") which is intended to measure the performance of a long position in Euro-Bund Futures.